hollydarter/Data-Science-Math/Problem Set One/Problem Set One.md

 X_test = GPU_data(X_test)
 Y_test = GPU_data(Y_test)

-# Code for running the 'y=mx' model on MNIST
-Question Three - Training a Random Walk Model
+## Question Three - Training a Random Walk Model
 Here, we transpose the data, create a random matrix, and optimize it to achieve at least 75% accuracy.

-python
-Copy code
 # Transposing the data
 X = X.T

 # Code for training a random walk model
 Conclusion
-This Markdown document outlines the steps and code snippets for solving a problem set in data science mathematics, including loading the MNIST dataset, visualizing images, running a random model, and training a random walk model.
+This Markdown document outlines the steps and code snippets for solving problem set one in data science mathematics, including loading the MNIST dataset, visualizing images, running a random model, and training a random walk model.

-css
-Copy code

-You can save this content in a `.md` file and render it using a Markdown viewer or